 Problems with sinkholes will likely remain ongoing in places like Guatemala and Florida.
 They cause millions of dollars in damage and are an insurance companies worst nightmare.
 The Great Ravenna Boulevard sinkhole (pictured below), was one of the largest and most expensive sewer collapses in the United States, which occurred on the night of Nov.
 11, 1957, in Seattle.
 A sewer trunk collapsed 20 metres below the street.
 Repairs took two years to complete with a complete sewer bypass of Ravenna Park.

 Fortunately fatalities and injury are rare and most sink holes are small contrary to popular belief.
 They are not unique to the two American regions featured in this brief history of, they can actually occur anywhere in the world from China to Jordan.

-Photo credit: The Clermont Florida sinkhole photo is used under license from Getty’s Images embedding service.
+Photo credit:.
 The Great Ravenna Boulevard sinkhole photo is from the Seattle Municipality Archives and is used under the Creative Commons Attribution license.
 The Guatemala City sinkhole photo is by Daniel Le Clair, Reuters.
 I make use of this image under the fair use rationale because there doesn’t appear to be any other free alternative.
 The aerial view of the photo shows the dramatic size of the 2007 sinkhole, which helps me best illustrate the dramatic nature of sinkholes that words alone cannot say.